RenZekta/XLM-Studio/README.md

 **Smart Download Manager**

 Pause, resume, or cancel large model downloads reliably.
 You can also paste direct GGUF links.
 When a download completes, XLM Studio automatically generates an execution template with recommended settings tailored to the model's architecture and your hardware.
-If you prefer to interact with HF CLI, I have a project to greatly improve the HF CLI experience and control over it: https://github.com/RenZekta/HF-CFD
+If you prefer to interact with CLI, I have a project to greatly improve the HF CLI experience and control over it: https://github.com/RenZekta/HF-CFD

 **Automatic Metadata Extraction**

-Every detected model gets its GGUF metadata (architecture, layer/expert counts, context length, quantization, KV-cache geometry, chat template, speculative-decoding tensors) extracted and cached the moment it's discovered — scanned in parallel at launch, with a single consolidated "Extracting model metadata" notification (hover it to see which models are still being processed) instead of one popup per model.
-A "Reextract model data" button in the Models tab lets you force a clean re-scan of everything, e.g. after replacing a file in place or updating the app.
+Every detected model gets its GGUF metadata (architecture, layer/expert counts, context length, quantization, KV-cache geometry, chat template, speculative-decoding tensors) extracted and cached the moment it's discovered — scanned in parallel at launch, with a single consolidated "Extracting model metadata" notification (hover it to see which models are still being processed).

 <img width="472" height="203" alt="image" src="https://github.com/user-attachments/assets/e4be6d3f-de6f-484f-8f5a-cf1555895c9c" />